-Hi there.
-Well, let's get started.
-I am a super laid back girl (really!) who grew up spending 6 months a year on both a ranch outside Dallas, TX and a cabin in CO.
+I am a super outgoing and adventurous girl.
+Who grew up spending 6 months a year on both a ranch outside Dallas, TX and a cabin in CO.
 I love laughter, genuine and honest people, and just enjoying my time in the moment.
 Of course, there are plans for the future, but that's secret...I don't even know you yet!

 I moved to the DC area after living abroad for six years working in international development.
 It has been interesting trying to figure this place out and I've met some interesting people along the way.
 Before D.C., I lived in six countries in six years, so it was a difficult transition getting back in touch with the U.S. I was actually completely blind-sided with the challenges I faced upon moving back, but I think I may finally have the hang of it again.
 It's also been really nice being closer-ish to my family and reconnecting with the many friends I left during my 20s - a decade of wanderlust.
 Staying put is great too.
 I appreciate home, solid relationships, and the U.S. now like I never would have without leaving.